TotallyInformation/node-red-contrib-uibuilder/README.md

   sub-folder, these can be accessed in front-end code via the "vendor" path, see below.
 The list of user libraries made available is given via Node-RED's settings.js file in `uibuilder.userVendorPackages` (Eventually, also via the nodes settings).
 - Eventually, a link to webpack will be provided to enable packing/compiling of `src` code to `dist`.
   This will enable front-end code to use non-native libraries such as JSX, ES6, Foundation, etc.

+You might like to try some lightweight front-end libraries (in addition to the included JQuery and Normalize.css):
+- [RiotJS](http://riotjs.com/) is a lightweight UI library, REACT-like but only 10k
+- [Tachyons.IO](http://tachyons.io) is a lightweight style library, responsive, accessible, modular, readable, performant, 14k

 ## Preference Tree